Multi-bed rooms at HSE-run care home had ‘significant impact’ on virus outbreak

 The multi-occupancy nature of the bedrooms “did not support residents to receive personal care in a manner that protected privacy and dignity,” the inspectors said.

-Residents were complimentary of staff during the inspection and inspectors noted from discussions with staff that there was “sadness at the loss of some residents during the outbreak.”
+Residents were complimentary of staff during the inspection and inspectors noted from discussions with staff there was “sadness at the loss of some residents during the outbreak”.

 In a separate inspection of a Dublin care facility that suffered one of the worst Covid-19 outbreaks, Hiqa found Phoenix Park Community Nursing Units, part of the HSE-run St Mary’s Hospital in Dublin, was compliant or substantially compliant on nine regulations checked.